nikxtaco/DS-et-Algo/Java/Inheritance.md

 # Inheritance

 #### Q1.
 Write two Java classes Employee and Engineer.
 Engineer should inherit from Employee class.
 Employee class should have two methods - display() and calcSalary().
 Write a program to display the engineer's salary and to display from Employee class using a single object instantiation. display() only prints the name of the class and does not return any value.
 Ex.
-“Name of class is Employee.” calcSalary() in Employee displays “Salary of employee is 10000.” and calcSalary() in Engineer displays “Salary of employee is 20000.".
+“Name of class is Employee” calcSalary() in Employee displays “Salary of employee is 10000” and calcSalary() in Engineer displays “Salary of employee is 20000".
 ```
 class Employee
 {